AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 **Proposed implementation:**
   1. Modify `filter` and `sort` such that the displayed list is always retained unless the command `list` is entered.

+### 4. Make loading AddressBook message more specific

+**Current Feature Flaw:**

+The current message for loading an empty AddressBook and loading an invalid AddressBook is the same.
+A warning is given to users who simply have an empty AddressBook, even though this behaviour is completely valid.

+**Proposed implementation:**
+1. When an AddressBook with invalid data is loaded, show the error message "WARNING: Data in data/addressbook.json is corrupted.
+Please resolve it manually, otherwise any new successful commands will overwrite those contents."
+2. When an empty AddressBook is loaded, show the message: "Success: No applicant data currently."